“That was much more interesting than I expected!”

 We’ve also been excited to learn about the work on organisation ontology done in the UK, since getting the naming right is crucial to the success of this piece of work.
 Learning from, and building on, the work done by other countries is a key idea of the OGP, which often says that ‘good ideas come from everywhere’.

 We’ve got a group of government officials and civil society people who meet to continue this work.
-Our last meeting focused on exploring the data model behind the State Services Commission’s (SSC) State Sector organisations list.
+Our last meeting focused on exploring the data model behind the Te Kawa Mataaho Public Service Commission’s list of state sector organisations.

 SSC will be releasing some of this data on data.govt.nz early next year, which is good news.
 It’s great to have their contribution to this, as the value of this work will come from it being authoritative – meaning agencies use and maintain the data themselves for their own needs.